 Understanding WordPress And WordPress Themes

-When venturing into the world of building your own website with WordPress, you’re bound to run into questions about the popular Content Management System.
+When venturing into the world of building your own website with WordPress it is important to understand WordPress, as you’re bound to run into questions about the popular Content Management System.

 For example, what’s the difference between WordPress and the WordPress theme you choose?
 How are plugins and widgets different?
 What about categories and tags?
 Here's how understanding WordPress and its nuances will help.

 If you’re jumping into learning WordPress, don’t worry too much about not figuring it out right away.
 At first, diving in and learning even the basics of WordPress can be a bit overwhelming, but it’s not impossible to understand.

 Here are some of the basics to help get you started in the right track.

 How Is A WordPress Theme Different From WordPress Core Software?